gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ## Comparison Deep Links

 You can now deep link into comparisons in GitLens.
 This includes comparisons between branches, tags, and commits.
-Opening these deep links will open the comparison in the _Search & Compare_ view.
+Opening these deep links will open the comparison in the Search & Compare View.
 You can also copy a deep link to a comparison to your clipboard using the new `Copy Link to Comparison` command on the `Share` submenu.

 <img src="/wp-content/uploads/gl-deep-link-comparison-14-1.png" class="img-responsive center img-bordered">